opensvc/docs.opensvc.com/source/agent.configure.envoy.rst

 * A failover service.
 The active instance runs a Envoy load balancer process and a janitoring daemon.
 * The Envoy daemon is run as a docker container with an inital configuration enabling its GRPC API on 127.0.0.1:9901 (default) and pointing the janitoring daemon as a xDS.
-* The janitoring daemon, also run as a docker container, listens to cluster events on the opensvc daemon unix socket (bind-mounted in the container) and serves the Listeners, Routes and Endpoints configurations to Envoy through the GRPC API on 127.0.0.1:50051 (default).
+* The janitoring daemon, also run as a docker container, listens to cluster events on the opensvc daemon unix socket (bind-mounted in the container) and serves the Clusters, Listeners, Routes, Endpoints and Secrets (certs) configurations to Envoy through the GRPC API on 127.0.0.1:50051 (default).
 * The janitoring daemon docker instance runs "privileged" to have r/w access to the opensvc daemon unix socket.

 Docker images